Enterprise Risk Management Framework

-Recognising the importance of effective risk management in enhancing corporate governance and strategic planning, NEA established an Enterprise Risk Management (ERM) programme to manage risks and opportunities in a structured, integrated and effective manner.
+Recognising the importance of effective risk management in enhancing corporate governance and strategic planning, NEA has established an Enterprise Risk Management (ERM) framework to manage risks and opportunities in a structured, integrated and effective manner.

-The ERM programme enables NEA to proactively identify, assess, prioritise, treat and monitor our key strategic and operational risks on an ongoing basis.
-The programme enhances:
+The ERM framework enables NEA to proactively identify, assess, prioritise, treat and monitor our key strategic and operational risks on an ongoing basis.
+It enhances:

 - Risk Awareness, by providing an integrated view of the combined impact of different risks on the organisation, thereby eliminating silo thinking in risk management

 - Risk Ownership, by providing a formalised structure to assign accountability for key risks, mitigating measures and treatment plans

 - Proactive Risk Management, by providing a structured and robust management process to minimise upstream risks, based on both top-down and bottom-up risk reviews

 NEA takes a precautionary approach to managing our risks and closely monitors them, as well as identifies new risks and opportunities.
 This is to ensure that NEA’s corporate sustainability efforts address all developing trends and risks.